akruszewski/gibl/manuscript/chapter2.md

 # 2. Racket programming language

 Now that we have vaguely explained what a blockchain is and how it is useful, the next obvious step is to implement these calculations in a computer, so that they are automatically done.
-This chapter will give us the appartus that will allow us to exactly do that implementation.
+This chapter will give us the apparatus that will allow us to exactly do that implementation.

 ## 2.1.
 Introduction to Lisp

-Lisp, originating from 1958, stands for LISt Processing, and is a family of programming languages.
+Lisp, originating from 1958, stands for LISt Processing and is a family of programming languages.

 Unlike standard programming languages, it has a fully parenthesized prefix notation.
 For example, instead of writing `1 + 2`, one would write `(+ 1 2)`.